valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 The filter executes in a special filter context, which is different and more limited than a `RedisModuleCtx`.
-Because the filter affects any command, it must be implemented in a very efficient way to reduce the performance impact on Redis.
-All Redis Module API calls that require a valid context (such as [`RedisModule_Call()`](#RedisModule_Call), [`RedisModule_OpenKey()`](#RedisModule_OpenKey), etc.) are not supported in a filter context.
+Because the filter affects any command, it must be implemented in a very efficient way to reduce the performance impact on Valkey.
+All Valkey Module API calls that require a valid context (such as [`RedisModule_Call()`](#RedisModule_Call), [`RedisModule_OpenKey()`](#RedisModule_OpenKey), etc.) are not supported in a filter context.

 The `RedisModuleCommandFilterCtx` can be used to inspect or modify the executed command and its arguments.
-As the filter executes before Redis begins processing the command, any change will affect the way the command is processed.
-For example, a module can override Redis commands this way:
+As the filter executes before Valkey begins processing the command, any change will affect the way the command is processed.
+For example, a module can override Valkey commands this way:

-1. Register a `MODULE.SET` command which implements an extended version of the Redis `SET` command.
+1. Register a `MODULE.SET` command which implements an extended version of the Valkey `SET` command.
 2. Register a command filter which detects invocation of `SET` on a specific pattern of keys.
 Once detected, the filter will replace the first argument from `SET` to `MODULE.SET`.
-3. When filter execution is complete, Redis considers the new command name and therefore executes the module's own command.
+3. When filter execution is complete, Valkey considers the new command name and therefore executes the module's own command.

 Note that in the above use case, if `MODULE.SET` itself uses